Optimizing Heat Alert Issuance with Reinforcement Learning

-\paragraph{Comparing policies that perform significantly better than NWS} We note that the performance and behavior of \textsc{dqn.qhi} is practically identical to \textsc{aa.qhi}---not just in its numerical summary, but also in the policies it issues. \textsc{qrdqn.qhi} performs a bit better than \textsc{dqn.qhi}, but not as well as the stochastic policies.
+We note that the performance and behavior of \textsc{dqn.qhi} is practically identical to \textsc{aa.qhi}---not just in its numerical summary, but also in its policy behavior. \textsc{qrdqn.qhi} performs a bit better than \textsc{dqn.qhi}, but not as well as the stochastic policies.
 Between those, \textsc{a2c.qhi} performs better than \textsc{trpo.qhi}, though their policies tend to display similar characteristics.
 Therefore, we focus on \textsc{a2c.qhi} as the best RL policy in the post-hoc analysis.
 The non-RL counterfactual policies that perform well are that of always issuing an alert on days above an optimized QHI threshold (\textsc{aa.qhi}) and of issuing alerts on the $b$ hottest days of the summer (\textsc{topk}).
 We note that the ordering of the Wilcoxon-Mann-Whitney statistics for \textsc{topk}, \textsc{aa.qhi}, and \textsc{a2c.qhi} is opposite the ordering of these policies' median difference in returns (compared to \textsc{nws}).
 This is due to the longer tails of the \textsc{a2c.qhi} differences, as illustrated in Figure \ref{fig:boxplot}.
-For the interpretation of these results, recall that \textsc{topk} is an oracle policy.
+For interpreting these results, recall that \textsc{topk} is an oracle policy.
 However, \textsc{aa.qhi} is an implementable alternative to \textsc{a2c.qhi}, so we must consider it more seriously.